mattermost/docs/source/about/corporate-directory-integration.rst

 A core set of features is available with all authentication options to help increase security:

-- Ability to `set session length </configure/configuration-settings.html#session-lengths>`__ to define how long a user can use Mattermost before needing to re-enter credentials.
+- Ability to :ref:`set session length <configure/environment-configuration-settings:session lengths>` to define how long a user can use Mattermost before needing to re-enter credentials.
 - Ability for users to remotely sign out of devices.
 - Ability for IT admin to force sign out of a user from devices.
 - Ability to set rate limits on authentication API calls to deter password-guessing attacks.